kubade220/MrBuggy3-Guru99-Bank-App-Swagger-Pet-Store/Other-tools/readme.md

 ### I have prepared
 * [Test automation of the User Interface in Guru 99 Bank App, using Selenium WebDriver, along with examples of BDD-written tests.](https://github.com/MalfiRG/Project1/blob/main/Other-tools/Selenium.md)
 * [REST-API requests sent to the Swagger Pet Store using Postman.](https://github.com/MalfiRG/Project1/blob/main/Other-tools/REST-API-Postman.md)
-* Examples of DevTools use in the Guru 99 Bank App website in order to ectract elements attibutes for Selenium automation tests.
+* Examples of DevTools use in the Guru 99 Bank App website in order to extract elements attibutes for Selenium automation tests.

 # :construction_worker: :construction: `Under development`:construction: